gbif/hp-swissnatcoll/en/making-data-accessible.md

 overlayColor: transparent
 hasBlackText: true
 height: 50vh
-toc: true
 composition:
   - type: heroImage
   - type: pageMarkdown
 ---

 The SwissCollNet initiative has established a common framework to mobilise specimen data from local institutions to global platforms.
 The process unfolds in four stages:

-# 1. Curation and Digitization of Collections
+# 1. Curation and Digitisation of Collections

 Swiss natural history institutions preserve collections, ensure their accessibility and promote their use for science and society.
 Most of them have adopted the Strategy for natural history collections in Switzerland 2025-2035 to unlock the full potential of collections.